 - Sustainable – Production of wool carpets is energy efficient, unlike synthetic carpets.
 As an organic fiber, wool is biodegradable.
 The fiber decomposes when disposed of and is recycled without harming the environment.
 Wool carpets are also more durable and require fewer replacements.

 - Hypoallergenic – Wool is the ideal carpet fiber for homeowners with allergies.
-It absorbs moisture from the air and traps dust as well.
+It absorbs moisture from the air and traps dust.
 Rooms with wool carpeting have less smoke, dust, pollen, and allergens produced by dust mites.
-Vacuuming also releases particles from the carpet fibers.
+Vacuuming releases these particles from the carpet fibers.

 - Insulation – Wool’s insulation properties make it a sought-after fabric for carpeting and winter clothes.
 It has millions of tiny air pockets, which trap heat between the fibers.
 Wool carpets are warm and cozy during winter and cushion against outside noise.